...

 The slightly burnt smell of the rice ball outside would make it really hard for anyone to resist.
 After enjoying those rice balls, you can also get a miso-flavored soft-serve cone with an exquisite balance of the savor of miso and the sweetness of the ice cream (*´ω`).

-Its main shop, located in the middle between Nagano Station and Zenkō-ji Temple, also has a café that serves light meals on top of the grilled rice balls.
+Its main shop, located between Nagano Station and Zenkoji Temple, also has a café that serves light meals alongside the grilled rice balls.
 Please be aware that other menu items are not vegetarian-friendly.

 Suyakame’s Business Hours and Access Information

-• The shop close to Zenkō-ji is open from
+• The main shop close to Zenkoji is open from

-• 9 am to 6 pm from spring to autumn
+• 9 am to 6 pm Monday to Saturday

-• 9 am to 5 pm in winter
+• 9:30 am to 5 pm in winter on public holidays

 • The Suyakame Cafe is open from 10:30 am to 5 pm, with lunch served from 11:30 am to 2 pm.